xvzc/SpoofDPI/README.md

   go to Settings > Extensions, and disable them.

 ### OSX
-Run `spoof-dpi` and it will automatically set your proxy
+Run `spoofdpi` and it will automatically set your proxy

 ### Linux
-Run `spoof-dpi` and open your favorite browser with proxy option
+Run `spoofdpi` and open your favorite browser with proxy option
 ```bash
 google-chrome --proxy-server="http://127.0.0.1:8080"
 ```